corvusdeinanis/cuddlyspaceship/content/what is media management.md

 Business administration
 Keep track of sales / views
 ### In Government
-media management helps the govt's PSAs reach the audience, bring awareness of other information to the public media
+media management helps the govt's **PSAs** reach the audience, bring awareness of information to the public media

 to ensure ethical media;
 to check whatever is being spread; to **verify**